How to Grow Ranunculus: The Complete Guide

 Harvesting ranunculus is similar to peonies.
 You’re looking for buds starting to show color, and the main bud (if there is more than one on the stem) should feel a bit soft, like a marshmallow, not hard, like a marble.

-Properly harvested and treated, ranunculus blooms are famous for their long life in the vase, easily lasting ten days.
+Properly harvested and treated, ranunculus blooms are famous for their long life in the vase, easily lasting 10 days.

 • Cut individual stems deeply to encourage more long-stemmed blooms.

-• Remove foliage lower down that would be in the water.
+• Remove foliage lower than the waterline in the vase.

 • Place cut stems immediately in water and enjoy!